MohammadMaftoun/Knowledge-Distillation-Projects/README.md

 # Introduction

 This repository is designed to provide a comprehensive resource for researchers, students, and practitioners interested in knowledge distillation.
-Each project within this repository demonstrates the application of knowledge distillation to various domains and tasks.
+Each project within this repository showcases the application of knowledge distillation to various domains and tasks.
 Through these projects, you can learn how to implement knowledge distillation, understand its benefits, and explore its potential applications.
 # Project Structure

 The repository is organized as follows: